-Inside: Whitewashing a fireplace surround is a super solution for updating old, dark stone or brick.
-It can be a little scary to undertake, but it’s actually a very easy DIY project.
-Here’s my step by step tutorial to get you started! ⟹
+Inside: Whitewashing a fireplace surround is an easy way to update old, dark stone or brick.
+It can be a little scary, but it’s actually a very simple DIY project with this step-by-step tutorial to get you started!

-Well, one of my good friends downsized recently and their new home with its updated gray and white color palette had this sore thumb:
+One of my good friends downsized recently and the sellers had updated their new home with a fresh gray and white color palette.
+But they left this sore thumb:

-Dark, dark, glossy brown stone on the fireplace.
+Dark, glossy, brown stone on the fireplace.
 And the surrounding light and bright colors in gray, cool tones made it look even darker.
 And orange.
-Just a golden, orange, dark hole.
+A golden, orange, dark hole.

 The solution?

 A can of paint and a few hours.
-No special painting skills even required.
-And now it fits right into the room seamlessly!
+No special painting skills are even required.
+And now it fits right into the room seamlessly.

-Let me show you just how easy this is!
+Let me show you just how easy this fireplace makeover is!

-- White water-based latex paint in a matte or flat finish
+- Water-based white latex paint in a matte or flat finish

 - Water